Charles E. Weir

-Charles E. Weir (September 29, 1911–April 4, 1987) was a chemist and physicist known for being one of the four co-inventors of the diamond anvil cell at the National Bureau of Standards in the late 1950s, with Alvin Van Valkenburg, Ellis Lippincott and Elmer Bunting.
+Charles E. Weir (September 29, 1911–April 4, 1987) was an American chemist and physicist known for being one of the four co-inventors of the diamond anvil cell at the National Bureau of Standards in 1957, with Alvin Van Valkenburg, Ellis Lippincott and Elmer Bunting.
 Weir had the principal role in designing the first diamond anvil cell, and built it by hand using the machining tools available in his lab.
 The original device was first described in a paper on high-pressure infrared absorption measurements of calcium carbonate.
 Later, Weir collaborated in the development of diamond anvil cells for powder and single-crystal X-ray diffraction.

 Early life and education

 Weir was born in Washington, DC in 1911 and attended Dunbar High School (Washington, D.C.), where he graduated first in his class in 1929.
 That same year, Weir was chosen by Oscar Stanton De Priest as one of four nominees for the US Naval Academy in Annapolis, where he passed the entrance exam, but failed the vision test.
 He instead attended the University of Chicago, where he obtained a B.S. in chemistry in 1932.
 Weir then obtained an M.S. in physical chemistry at Howard University, taught there for a few years, and went to Caltech in 1937 to pursue a Ph.D. in physics.
 He withdrew in 1940 due to illness, and began his career at the National Bureau of Standards in 1943.